Northern Ireland Schools Debating Competition

 An average of over seventy schools enter the competition each year, with the first round usually beginning in late October.
 Each team consists of two students, and each round's motion is chosen to reflect a particular civic, social, political or even economic issue of the day.
 Motions for the Final have included "This House would Tax and Spend", "This House believes that the power of the United States has increased, is increasing and ought to be diminished", "This House believes that Northern Ireland badly needs 'Bog Standard' Comprehensive Schools."
 In the 2010 Final the motion was, "This House would welcome being part of a European Federal State."
 In the 2011 final, the motion was, "This House believes that Northern Ireland requires an official opposition because it has reached political maturity."
 The 2012 Final motion was "This House Would Welcome the Break-Up of the United Kingdom."
 The motion for the 2013 final was "This House believes that Europe and America are no longer fit to compete with the rise of Asia and Latin America".

+In 2024, the motion was “This House believes that the voting age in all local and UK elections should be reduced to 16”.

-Guest adjudicators at the final have included Michael Gove MP, Secretary of State for Education; Viscount Cranborne, now the Marquess of Salisbury and former Leader of the House of Lords; the historian, Andrew Roberts; Guy Black, Lord Black of Brentwood, Executive Director of the Telegraph Media Group; author and parliamentarian Lord Dobbs, and the acclaimed journalist and leader writer of The Times, Rosemary Righter.
+Guest adjudicators at the final have included Michael Gove MP, Secretary of State for Education; Viscount Cranborne, now the Marquess of Salisbury and former Leader of the House of Lords; the historian, Andrew Roberts; Guy Black, Lord Black of Brentwood, Executive Director of the Telegraph Media Group; author and parliamentarian Lord Dobbs, and the journalist and leader writer of The Times, Rosemary Righter.